fairhopeweb/docs-4/about/glossary/model.md

 6. Children.
 A model may have child models.
 E.g. "Invoice" may belong to "Customer".
 See "Heirarchy" below.
 7. Views.
 Used to keep a retrievable list of the record's decendants \(children, grandchildren etc...\).
 See "Views" below.

 A Budibase record will always have a "key" member.
-The key is used to determine the record's model<Paste>
+The key is used to determine the record's model